grantzeng/leetcode/README.md

 | https://leetcode.com/problems/sudoku-solver/description/?envType=list&envId=xlere2g3 |  |

 ### Week 4 - Arrays - Binary Search

+Binary search only works if you can assume input is monotonic, like you _need_ the total ordering on inputs.
+The problem I run into a lot of time with binary search is the whole off by one error and whether you've written the loop assuming inclusive or exclusive end points for bounds.

+Need to revise reasoning about the invariants at play and why sometimes you end up in an infinite loop and not.
+I did write this up at some point but I'd forgotten.

 | Study solutions | Retrospection notes |
 | --- | --- |